Social Media: A Changing Trend in Society

 Social media must, and will quickly adapt to these growing concerns.
 Whether the same channels changing their approach or settings, or entirely new platforms that better accommodate the flavour of the times.

-As a business, you should also try to take a more thought-out and systematic approach to managing social media channels, and communications in general to reach your targeted audience.
+As a business, you should also try to take a more thought-out and systematic approach to managing social media channels, and marketing communications in general so to reach your targeted audience - wide reach.
 We stand by our motto of keeping it simple (KISS model of marketing), and not overdoing it.
 For instance, a few good quality posts every so often on Facebook is much better than posting so much (spamming even) to try and increase your exposure, but annoying people during the process.

 Remember, once someone un-follows your page, it is almost impossible to get them back.
 Meanwhile, a negative thought to your brand is also not such a good thing.